 One of India's Seven Sacred Cities

-Mathura glistens with sheer divinity.
+Mathura is a popular pilgrimage hub.
 You will love temple hopping, exploring the ghats and the lively Holi celebrations.
-Also, don’t miss the heritage structures at Mathura.
+The heritage monuments in Mathura will also charm you.

 ₹6,889